An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Related Work

-There is a rich body of literature on passwords, but we like to focus on two specific areas.
-First, there is research that investigates breach alerting and account remediation~\cite{thomas-19-pw-checkup, huang-22-chrome-breach-notification, neil-21-remediation-advice, markert-24-rba-warning}, e.g., by notifying users about their passwords' appearance in a password leak and how to respond and secure their affected accounts appropriately.
-Our work builds upon this line of work by investigating what steps are commonly required to change or reset a password, which is often advised by services to protect an account.
-The second major area focuses on password managers and automatic password changes~\cite{oesch-20-pw-managers, newton-14-dashlane-pwchanger}, such as W3C's attempt~\cite{mondello-22-well-known} to standardize an API to facilitate automatic changes.
-Our work builds on this line of research by documenting obstacles and discussing solutions that could help automate the process.
+Prior work on passwords is extensive; we focus on two areas: breach alerting and account remediation~\cite{thomas-19-pw-checkup, huang-22-chrome-breach-notification, neil-21-remediation-advice, markert-24-login-notification}, e.g., by notifying users about their passwords' appearance in a password leak and how to respond and secure their accounts.
+Our work builds upon this by investigating the steps commonly required to change or reset a password.
+The second major area focuses on password managers and automatic password changes~\cite{oesch-20-pw-managers, newton-14-dashlane-pwchanger}, such as W3C's attempt~\cite{mondello-24-well-known} to standardize an API to facilitate automatic changes.
+Our work builds on this by documenting obstacles and discussing solutions that could help automate the process.\\